 There are almost 300 PhD students within the Department.
 Most of our doctoral research is offered by PhD.
 The Department also has an EPSRC Centre for Doctoral Training on Applications of Next Generation Accelerators in collaboration with the Universities of Strathclyde and Huddersfield and Queens University Belfast.

-A First or Upper Second class degree in engineering or physical sciences, or equivalent overseas qualification, or a Lower Second plus a good Masters degree (distinction normally required).
-Students are initially registered for a PhD with probationary status and, subject to satisfactory progress, subsequently confirmed as having PhD status.
+A first or upper second-class degree in engineering or physical sciences, or equivalent overseas qualification, or a lower second plus a good Masters degree (distinction normally required).
+Students are initially registered for a PhD with probationary status and, subject to satisfactory progress, subsequently confirmed.

 We offer intensive English language pre-sessional courses, designed to take you to the level of English ability and skill required for your studies here.

 |Part-time||To be confirmed||£7,960|

 Please note these fees are for the academic year 2014/15 only.
 All fees are subject to annual review.